Applying Materials w/ Lambert

 Click on the checkered symbol next to the COLOR option and in the next window choose FILE and load the Table Top Image

-Press 6 to see your materials
+Press 6 or the Textrued Button in the Viewport to see your materials

 Now adjust the image’s projection